Scholarships, Grants, & Fellowships

 Program Specific Scholarships

-Students attending AHA/NCSA institutions are eligible for scholarships ranging from $500 to $1500.
-Application deadline for fall and winter quarter programs or fall semester is August 15.
-For spring semester participants, the deadline is January 15.
+Students paticipating in AHA Intl' programs are eligible for scholarships ranging from $500 to $3000.
+Application deadline for fall and winter quarter programs or fall semester is noted on the AHA website.

-ISEP-Exchange (not ISEP-Direct): UAS Student Government has three $2000 scholarships per semester starting spring 2012.
+ISEP-Exchange (not ISEP-Direct): UAS Student Government has three $2000 scholarships per semester.

 Youmay attain a study abroad grant through applying directly to Grants.gov, or by checking with the Financial Aid office to see what grants are offered here.
 Student travel grants are awarded to full-time undergraduate or graduate students to help pay for transportation, food, and lodging.
 A great source for travel grants is the AAG IGIF Student Travel Grant site.